 4km (2.5 miles), 2.5 hours round-trip, easy

-Navigate the sea of green following the trail known as Los Guardianes, the shorter of two marked loops (the other trail is the 6.5-km Los Lúcumos).
-Spot caves with interesting markings, a rock climbing area and quite a bit of wildlife (if it's not too crowded).
+Navigate the sea of green following the trail known as Los Guardianes, the shorter of two marked loops (the other trail is the 6.5km-long Los Lúcumos).
+Spot caves with interesting markings, a rock climbing area, and quite a bit of wildlife (if it's not too crowded).
 Try to visit during the middle of the week as the trails tend to fill up on weekends with students and families.

 Located in the district of Pachacamac, this outdoor excursion can be paired with a visit to the Pachacamac archaeological site and a typical chicharrón (fried pork) sandwich in the nearby town of Lurín.